nikolehto/ADS/README.md

 Tweets and hashtags : Search all tweets which contain specific hashtag, Print messages in defined time interval (and specific usr)

 Sample.json is subset of actual data.
-It contains tweets from 12.5.2014 to 4.12.2014
+It contains tweets from 12.5.2014 to 4.12.2014 it consists over 1 000 000 unique ids, and data of 146 users

 Known bugs:
 Program can't handle if user tries to find connection between 'a' and 'a' (if ids are same)